 Joe has also written and edited courses for MI's G.I.T. and baccalaureate programs.
 He spent 3 years as GIT Department Head and 9 years as Vice President and Director of Education at Musicians Institute.
 In addition, Joe served as president of the Theatre of Arts acting school in Hollywood, CA and on the board of directors for the L.A.
 Music Academy in Pasadena, CA.

 Joe has authored two instructional books published by Hal Leonard: An Introduction to Jazz "Guitar Soloing" and "Ear Training" (co-author).
-Joe released a guitar instrumental CD entitled "Joe's Place" and will release another in 2011.
+Joe has also released guitar instrumental CDs entitled "Joe's Place" and "Truth Serum."
+Learn more at: www.joeelliottguitar.

 Steve is one the most versatile performers in the Twin Cities and beyond.
 Spending years on the road traveling the world as a vocalist, percussionist, bassist, drummer and guitarists as well as a producer, arranger and jingle writer.
 He has performed on hundreds of jingles, albums and industrial soundtracks for radio and television and industrial shows including Dairy Queen, Channel 9 and 11 television, Minnesota Twins and he has been a staff writer and player for several recording studio’s in the Twin Cities and Atlantic City.
 As a vocalist, Steve is one of the most prolific singers of all styles including jazz scatting, R&B, pop, rock, and blues.
 Steve is a highly qualified ensemble instructor as well as a college and high school clinician.
 Steve has played with The Coasters, the Drifters, Marvellettes, Platters, Ricky Peterson, St. Paul Peterson, Walter Trout and Aretha Franklin.